elastic/kibana/packages/kbn-es/src/serverless_resources/README.md

 ```
 username: elastic_serverless
-password: changeme
+password: changeme2
 ```

 ### Adding users

 1. Add the user:encrypted_password to `users` file.
-The encrypted password for `elastic_serverless` is `changeme` if you want to reuse the value.
+The encrypted password for `elastic_serverless` is `changeme2` if you want to reuse the value.
 1. Set the new user's roles in `users_roles` file in the format of `role:username`
 1. Add the username to `operator_users.yml` in the array for file realm users.